soal-cluster/soal-cluster.github.io/index.md

 - Read and understand all the contents of this document.
 - Join the #cluster channel on Slack (stanfordsoal.slack.com).
 - Email Tim Keely (tim.keely@stanford.edu) for an account on the cluster.
 - Understand basic aspects of Linux usage in a shared computing environment.
 The SOAL cluster has many users, and using it without requisite knowledge can cause issues for other users.
+If you aren't familiar with Linux, [learn how to use Linux here](https://web.stanford.edu/group/farmshare/cgi-bin/wiki/index.php/How_to_learn_linux).

 The cluster is intended for SOAL-related research.
 Although you may also use the cluster for coursework, priority is given to research projects.
 Please do not use the cluster for non-Stanford-related projects (e.g., no cryptomining!).
 When in doubt or confused, feel free to ask questions (e.g., in `#cluster`).
 We are generally friendly people and try to be helpful!